When to use and when to avoid nasal decongestant sprays

 Types of Nasal Decongestant Sprays

 Nasal decongestants come in a variety of forms, including pills, sprays, and drops.
 The most commonly used decongestant sprays contain either oxymetazoline or phenylephrine as their active ingredient.
-Oxymetazoline is a short-acting decongestant that provides relief from nasal congestion within minutes of use.
-Phenylephrine is a longer-acting decongestant that provides relief from nasal congestion for up to 12 hours.
+Oxymetazoline is a longer-acting decongestant that provides relief from nasal congestion for up to 12 hours.
+Phenylephrine is a short-acting decongestant that provides relief from nasal congestion for less than 4 hours.
 It is important to use any nasal spray with caution and only as directed on the label to avoid rebound congestion and damage to the delicate nasal tissue.
 Speak to a doctor if you are unsure which type of nasal spray is right for you.

 Short-term vs Long-term Use of Nasal Decongestant Sprays